Cookies on this website

 HOW MUCH MATCH FUNDING DO DEPARTMENTS NEED TO PROVIDE?

-In the first two rounds of the scheme (deadlines 13 March 2024 and 11 June 2024) Departments did not need to provide match funding.
-From the third round (deadline 11 September 2024) departments are asked to contribute 50% of the total cost of the employee’s salary for the bridging period as match funding, enabling more researchers to benefit from the scheme.
+Since the third round in Pilot Year 1 (deadline 11 September 2024) departments have been asked to contribute 50% of the total cost of the employee’s salary for the bridging period as match funding, enabling more researchers to benefit from the scheme.

 In exceptional circumstances the percentage of the departmental match funding to be committed may be reduced.
 To request a reduction, the department’s Head of Administration and Finance (HAF) or their deputy must contact research@medsci.ox.ac.uk on behalf of a potential applicant at least one week before the round’s deadline.